 9. Canola and vegetable oils

 And while we’re talking about canola and vegetable oils (this includes corn, soybean, sunflower, safflower, peanut, grapeseed, rapeseed and cottonseed oils), I should note that these oils should be avoided too since they are refined, usually made from GMO rapeseeds and treated with chemicals to get the desired color.
 They’re also high in polyunsaturated fats and omega-6 fats (which are not the same as healthy omega-3 fats).
-Read more on why you should avoid soybean and other vegetable oils.

 10. Boxed cereal